tuftsceeo/Braccio-OnshapeDigitalTwin/README.md

 Once the path is set, the enter button on the Braccio board can be pressed to execute the path.

+## Research

-## This program was part of a submission for Onshape undergraduate poster competition in 2022
+**This program was part of a submission for Onshape undergraduate poster competition in 2022**

 ![OnshapePoster](https://github.com/tuftsceeo/Braccio-OnshapeDigitalTwin/blob/main/img/OnshapePoster.jpg)